How to Marinate Chicken in Buttermilk: Step-by-Step Guide for Juicy Results

 Storing and Prepping Your Buttermilk-Marinated Chicken

-• Freezing Options: Yes!
-You can freeze marinated chicken in vacuum-sealed bags for up to 3 months.
-Thaw in the fridge overnight before cooking.
+• Freezing Options: Freeze marinated chicken in airtight bags for up to 3 months.
+Thaw overnight in the fridge before cooking.

 Chicken marinating in a clear container inside refrigerator

-Buying Guide: The Best Buttermilk & Tools for Marinating
+Buying Guide: Best Buttermilk & Tools for Marinating

 Top Buttermilk Brands